Kitakurihama Station

 Kitakurihama Station (北久里浜駅, Kitakurihama-eki) is a passenger railway station located in the city of Yokosuka, Kanagawa Prefecture, Japan, operated by the private railway company Keikyū.

 Lines

-Kitakurihama Station is served by the Keikyū Kurihama Line and is located1.7 rail kilometers from the junction at Horinouchi Station, and 54.0 km from the starting point of the Keikyū Main Line at Shinagawa Station in Tokyo.
+Kitakurihama Station is served by the Keikyū Kurihama Line and is located 1.7 rail kilometers from the junction at Horinouchi Station, and 54.0 km from the starting point of the Keikyū Main Line at Shinagawa Station in Tokyo.

 Station layout

 The station consists of two opposed side platforms connected to the station building by a footbridge.

 Platforms

 History

 Kitakurihama Station opened on December 1, 1942 as a station on the Tokyu Shōnan Line.
 At that time, it was named Shōnan Station (昭南駅, Shōnan-eki), using the same kanji as the war-time Japanese name for Singapore in celebration of the Japanese victory.
 On February 1, 1948, the station was renamed Shōnan-ida Station (湘南井田駅, Shōnan-ida-eki), using the kanji for the Shōnan area of Japan.
 It became a station on the Keihin Electric Express Railway from June 1, 1948.
 The station was renamed to its present name on November 1, 1963.
 A new station building was completed in December 1985.

 Keikyū introduced station numbering to its stations on 21 October 2010; Kitakurihama Station was assigned station number KK66.